-5. Contract employee: Employee under this classification may be paid hourly or monthly with no benefits.
+- 5. Contract employee: Employee under this classification may be paid hourly or monthly with no benefits.
 Keeping and submitting a time sheet may or may not be required.
 Employee's job duties and whether qualifying for county's worker compensation benefits would determine this class.
-(Fiscal Court minutes March 6, 2007.)

-6. Temporary employee: Is a non-bonded employee who is hired to work for a specified time only and for a period not more than twelve months.
-(KY Retirement regulation) (See Section XI).
-Temporary employees may work up to 40 hours per week during this 12 month period.
+(Fiscal Court minutes March 6, 2007.) - 6.
+Temporary employee: Is a non-bonded employee who is hired to work for a specified time only and for a period not more than six months.
+Temporary employees may work up to 40 hours per week during this 6 month period.
+Temporary employees can only be classified as temporary in the position one time.
+Temporary employees may not transfer into another non-participating position.

-7. Seasonal employee: Is non-bonded employee who is hired to work for a specified time only and for a period not more than nine month (KY Retirement regulation).
-(See Section XI).
-Seasonal employees may work up to 40 hours per week during this 9 month period.

-8. Salary Exempt: Salary exempt employees shall receive, each pay period, a predetermined amount of compensation approved by the Ohio County Fiscal Court.
-Vacation days are accrued and used according to section XI (I - Vacation).
+- 7. Seasonal employee: Is non-bonded employee who is hired to work for a specified time only and for a period not more than six.
+Seasonal employees may work up to 40 hours per week during this six month period.
+Seasonal employees may not transfer into another non-participating position. - 8.
+Salary Exempt: Salary exempt employees shall receive, each pay period, a predetermined amount of compensation approved by the Ohio County Fiscal Court.
+Vacation days are accrued and used according to section XI (I Vacation).
 Salary Exempt employees are not eligible for overtime pay.
 Ohio County Fiscal Court will follow all Federal Regulations pertaining to salary exempt employees.